castacks/MultiDroneMultiActorFilming/README.md

 # Multi-Agent Sensing

+This package provides the implementations used for multi-robot planning for filming groups of moving actors (see references).

 This package provides centralized implementations of Randomized Sequential Partitions (RSP) (see references) that are suitable for numerical simulations as well as a number of other algorithms for multi-agent planning via submodular